BY MOLLY | EVERYTHINGSHIHTZU.COM

 If your dog is overweight, be cautious with the amount of fruit you feed her, as fruit tends to be higher in sugar than vegetables.

-- Asparagus - Asparagus has lots of potassium, fiber, and vitamins.
-It should be served cooked and in bite-sized pieces to prevent choking.
+Asparagus has lots of potassium, fiber, and vitamins.
+However, it should be served cooked and in bite-sized pieces to prevent choking.

-- Bananas - Bananas are high in sugar, so they should definitely be given sparingly, but they are full of potassium and can help support the heart and kidneys.
+Bananas are high in sugar, so they should definitely be given sparingly, but they are full of potassium and may help support the heart and kidneys.

 Brussels sprouts are rich in Vitamins C and K.